Walter Hawkins: Biography

-The 7th of 8 children born to the late Dan Lee and Mamie Vivian Hawkins, Walter Lee Hawkins was born on May 18, 1949, in Oakland, California.
-Hawkins was the brother of Edwin Hawkins (d.
-2018), Marava Ladale Hawkins (d.
-1988), Carol Lee Hawkins (d.
-2020), Feddie Joyce Hawkins, Jervis Ersell Hawkins (d.
-1952), Daniel Lee Hawkins (Marcia) and Lynette Gail Hawkins-Stephens (Reginald).
-Bishop Hawkins started his career in one of his brother's chorales, the Northern California State Youth Choir of the Church of God in Christ.
+Walter Lee Hawkins was born on May 18, 1949 in Oakland, California to Dan Lee Hawkins and Mamie Vivian Hawkins (née Matthews).
+Hawkins was the brother of gospel musician Edwin Hawkins (1943–2018), with whom he first began recording music as a fundraising effort for the Church of God in Christ.

+Hawkins started his career in one of his brother's chorales, the Northern California State Youth Choir of the Church of God in Christ.
 The choir recorded an album in 1968 as a local fundraiser.
 When a song from that album, "Oh Happy Day", became a crossover hit, Buddah Records purchased the master and released it as "the Edwin Hawkins Singers".
 This led to him accompanying his brother Edwin to establish the Edwin Hawkins Singers.

 Walter Hawkins left the Edwin Hawkins Singers in the early 1970s to establish the Love Center Church in Oakland, California.
 He and his Love Center Choir had considerable success with their Love Alive series of recordings, which sold well over a million copies from the 1970s through the 1990s.
 Love Alive IV, released in 1990, was No. 1 on the Billboard Gospel Album charts, where it stayed for 33 weeks.
 In all, Walter Hawkins produced and/or collaborated on 116 hit songs which were listed on the Billboard Gospel Music charts.

-Hawkins also collaborated with the likes of Michael Bolton, Kenny Lattimore, Darlene Love, Earth, Wind & Fire, and Jennifer Holliday.
+Hawkins has collaborated with Michael Bolton, Kenny Lattimore, Darlene Love, Earth, Wind & Fire, and Jennifer Holliday.

 Personal life

-Bishop Hawkins was married to Tramaine Hawkins from 1971 until their divorce in 1994.
-They had two children, a son Walter Lee "Jamie" Hawkins, Jr., who is married to Myiia "Sunny" Davis-Hawkins, and a daughter Trystan Lynette Hawkins.
-Bishop Hawkins also had a granddaughter, Jahve Neru Deana Hawkins, and a grandson, Jamie Daniel Hawkins.
+Hawkins was married to Tramaine Hawkins from 1971 until their divorce in 1994.
+They had two children.